carlonluca/logcat-colorize/README.md

 *Notes*:

   - supports output formats: brief, tag, process, time or threadtime (see more about this in the official [docs][1]);
-  - works on Linux (haven't tested on other platforms);
+  - works on Linux and Mac OS;

 ![image][2]